Michelle Bos-Lun: Career

-State House of Representatives Campaign
+State House of Representatives campaign

 In May 2020, Bos-Lun attended Emerge VT, a program that trains Democratic women to run for office in Vermont.
 On May 13, 2020, Bos-Lun declared her candidacy for the state House of Representatives seat vacated in the two-seat Windham-4 district by outgoing representative Nader Hashim.
 On July 11, outgoing state representative Nader Hashim endorsed Bos-Lun and incumbent state representative Mike Mrowicki.
 On August 11, Bos-Lun came in second in the Democratic primary, which was enough to win the Democratic nomination in the two-seat district.
 She beat Matt Ingram, Robert DePino, and David Ramos.
 The other Democratic nominee was Mike Mrowicki.
 On November 3, Bos-Lun and Mrowicki won the general election with no on-ballot opposition.
+After redistricting in 2022, Bos-Lun ran for reelection in Windham-3 including the towns of Westminster, Rockingham, Brookline.

+Tenure

+Committee assignments

+House Corrections and Institutions: addressing policy for the VT Department of Corrections and for infrastructure spending for the Capital budget including housing projects, court house upgrades, state park infrastructure and more.